Your recovery is our mission.

-Practicing gratitude is simple — it means taking the time to feel thankful for the positive experiences in your life both big and small.
-While expressing gratitude is part of many religious and spiritual traditions, this process can also be incorporated into any belief system.
-Gratitude practices don’t have to be elaborate or time-consuming, either; simply setting aside a few minutes every day to write in a gratitude journal or to verbally reflect on what made you feel grateful is all you need.
+Practicing gratitude is simple — it just means taking time to feel thankful for the positive experiences in your life, both big and small.
+While expressing gratitude is part of many religious and spiritual traditions, this process can be incorporated into any belief system.
+Gratitude practice doesn’t have to be elaborate or time-consuming either; simply setting aside a few minutes every day to write in a gratitude journal or to verbally reflect on what made you feel grateful is all you need.
 Gratitude practices can also be extended to the people around you in the form of appreciative letters, cards or gestures.

 A spiritual tradition that began in India about 5,000 years ago, yoga is an integral practice in religions like Hinduism, Jainism and Buddhism.
 However, yoga can be practiced in the absence of any particular religion.
 While it is most often thought of in Western cultures as a mindful practice involving stretching, breathing and moving through a series of poses (asanas), it is part of a greater philosophical system that includes:

-Contrary to popular belief, you don’t have to attend classes to begin a yoga practice.
-Yoga can be done in the your own home with only a other comfortable surface to practice on.
-Be sure to start out small, beginning with short sessions that incorporate comfortable, simple poses.
+Contrary to popular belief, you don’t have to attend classes to begin practicing yoga.
+Yoga can be done in your own home on any comfortable surface.
+Be sure to start small, beginning with short sessions that incorporate simple poses that you can comfortably perform.
 Gradually work your way up to more difficult sequences to avoid injury.
-A good place to begin would be the sun salutation sequence, which strings together some of the most basic and fundamental yoga poses like mountain pose, cobra, downward dog, and high lunge.
+There are many resources available online to help you understand basic yoga poses and begin a practice.

 An often overlooked practice, journaling can be one of the best ways to experience spirituality and parse out the meaning of experiences.
-Setting aside time every morning or evening to contemplate daily events can help you reconnect with your inner life, better understand your own thoughts and feelings, and remain mindful throughout the day.
-It can make it easier to sympathize with others, too.
-Instead of taking to heart the small ways others hurt you, journaling gives you the space to consider the greater context of their motivations, making it easier to empathize with the roots of their actions.
+Setting aside time every day to contemplate daily events can help you reconnect with your inner life, better understand your own thoughts and feelings, and remain mindful throughout the day.
+It can make it easier to sympathize with others too.
+Instead of taking to heart the small ways others hurt you, journaling gives you the space to consider the greater context of their motivations, making it easier to empathize with the root of their actions.
 In this way, journaling helps you treat yourself, others, and perhaps the world, more gently.